pierce403/w3rk.net/XMTP_INTEGRATION.md

 ## 🚀 Rollout Strategy

 ### Phase 2A: Basic XMTP (Current Focus)
-- Initialize XMTP client with Privy wallets
+- Initialize XMTP client with Thirdweb wallets
 - Send new messages to both database and XMTP
 - Test with simple 1:1 conversations